Find Trade Colleges

 The colleges and universities below are the most popular for civil engineering tech majors pursuing a associate degree.

-Our analysis found Alpena Community College to be the most popular school for civil engineering technology students who want to pursue a associate degree in Michigan.
-Located in the rural area of Alpena, Alpena Community College is a public school with a small student population.
+Our 2023 rankings named Alpena Community College the most popular school in Michigan for civil engineering technology students working on their associate degree.
+Located in the rural area of Alpena, Alpena Community College is a public college with a small student population.

-Full Civil Engineering Technology at Alpena Community College Report
+Full Civil Engineering Technology at Ferris State University Report

 Read full report on Civil Engineering Technology at Macomb Community College